BioEnergy Control System

 The Second Brain

-The gut microbiome is a dynamic ecosystem of trillions of microorganisms, long known for aiding digestion.
-But today, it’s recognised as a powerful “second brain” — deeply involved in neurotransmitter production, immune regulation, hormone balance, and even energy allocation.
-Its constant communication with the brain, immune system, mitochondria, and hormonal systems positions it as a vital control node in the BioEnergy Core.
+The gut microbiome is a dynamic ecosystem of trillions of microorganisms.
+Once primarily associated with digestion, it is now recognised as a highly influential system – often referred to as the “second brain” – due to its extensive role in neural, immune, and metabolic regulation.
+It is deeply involved in neurotransmitter signalling, immune modulation, hormone balance, and metabolic process that influence energy availability and distribution.
+Its constant communication with the brain, immune system, mitochondria, and endocrine pathways positions it as a key regulatory component within the BioEnergy Control System.

 Gut Chemistry: